Pittsford, New York: Education

 Public schools are administered by the Pittsford Central School District.

 The district has received the New York State Governor's Excelsior Award for quality.
 It costs $13,900 per year to educate a Pittsford student.
 Barker Road Middle School and Calkins Road Middle School have also received an award in 2006 and 2009 as one of the national "Schools to Watch".

 The district has two high schools, Pittsford Sutherland and Pittsford Mendon.
 Sutherland plays its athletics as the Knights while Mendon students are known as the Vikings.
 In sports for in which the two high schools combine to form a single team, such as football and lacrosse, they are known as the Panthers.
 The two schools have a long-standing rivalry in basketball, culminating with the annual Rainbow Classic game held at the University of Rochester.
 The Rainbow Classic is an annual fundraiser to support Golisano Children's Hospital.
 The Rainbow Classic was created in memory of Katelyn Pasley, who was treated at the Golisano Children's Hospital before she died.
 In addition, when Ryan McCluski died in 2004 after treatment at the hospital, the Pasley and McCluski families joined together to turn the tragedies into something positive for the community.
 The event has raised hundreds of thousands of dollars for Golisano Children's Hospital.
 Adding to the many successful sports teams in Pittsford, NY, the Pittsford Mendon Vikings soccer team has a strong tradition, holding the New York State record of seven state championships.
 Pittsford's swimming program is ranked overall 22nd in the nation, with girls being ranked 12th and having won 14 straight sectional championships, and boys being ranked 22nd, having won 13 straight titles.
+Pittsford Mendon has fielded several very strong cross country teams in the past decade and a half.

 The district has renovated many of its schools and built some entirely new facilities.
 In 2006, it completed work on Calkins Road Middle School, a middle school for students that will be attending Sutherland High School.
 The other middle school is Barker Road.

 The Pittsford Central School District also operates five elementary schools: Jefferson, Park, Thornell, Mendon Center, and Allen Creek.
 They are all named for the roads on which they're located.

 Pittsford is home to Allendale Columbia School, a leading independent, co-educational college preparatory school for students in grades Nursery through 12.
 Allendale offers a combined interscholastic sports program in Grades 7–12 with The Harley School, also a Nursery - 12 independent school in the neighboring town of Brighton.
 The Harley-Allendale Columbia teams are affiliated with the New York State Public High School Athletic Association, Section V and the Finger Lakes Athletic Association.

 Pittsford is also home to St. Louis School, a Roman Catholic school offering a program from preschool to grade 6, operated by the St. Louis Parish in Pittsford.

 Two colleges are located in Pittsford: St. John Fisher College and Nazareth College.